marvelapp/redux-history-demo/README.md

 # redux-history-demo

-Silly game to show syncing history with redux store.
+Simple puzzle to show we use [react-router-redux](https://github.com/reactjs/react-router-redux).

 Accompanies our [blog post on history and redux](TODO LINK)